chrplr/PCBS-LexicalDecision/README.md

 ## Experiment

-To run the experiment on your computer, you must have Python and [Expyriment](http://expyriment.org) installed (as well as the modules listed in [requirements.txt](https://github.com/chrplr/PCBS-LexicalDecision/blob/master/requirement.txt).
+To run the experiment on your computer, you must have Python and [Expyriment](http://expyriment.org) installed (as well as the modules listed in [requirements.txt](https://github.com/chrplr/PCBS-LexicalDecision/blob/master/requirement.txt), which can be done with the command `pip install -r requirements.txt`)`

-One installed, you can download <http://github.com/chrplr/PCBS-LexicalDecision/archive/refs/heads/master.zip> and unzip it.
+Once Python and the relevant modules are installed, you can download <http://github.com/chrplr/PCBS-LexicalDecision/archive/refs/heads/master.zip> and unzip it.

 The experiment is ran with the script [run-lexical-decision.py](https://github.com/chrplr/PCBS-LexicalDecision/blob/master/lexical-decision.py):